 A blogpost?
 In this economy?!
 Yes, that's right.
 Today, we're going to be looking at how you can use an unmodified digital camera to detect cosmic rays and other charged particles.

 First, what is a cosmic ray?
-They're not actually rays; rather, they are high-energy particles, usually protons, that have traveled through space to Earth.
-Some come from the sun, while others may originate from more distance sources in our galaxy or even other galaxies.
+They're not actually rays; rather, they are high-energy particles, usually protons, that originate from space.
+Some come from the Sun, while are produced by more distant sources in our galaxy or even other galaxies.

 The original particle is called the primary cosmic ray, and it almost never makes it to the surface.
 Instead, when it collides with atoms in the atmosphere, a shower of secondary particles is produced.
 These particles are the ones which we'll be detecting.

 To actually observe these particles, we'll be using a plain old digital camera.
-The silicon detector it uses to record the intensity of light is also sensitive to radiation; when charged particles pass through the sensor, electrons are ripped from the atoms of the photosites, producing charges that can be read out just like a regular image.
-This effect is sometimes seen as a white speckle pattern in photos of radioactive samples.
+This is possible because the silicon detector it uses to record the intensity of light is also sensitive to some forms of radiation!
+When charged particles pass through the sensor, the resulting ionization causes electrons to be ripped from the atoms within the pixels, producing charges that can be read out just like a regular image.
+This effect is responsible for the white speckle pattern sometimes seen in photos taken in high radiation levels.

 A few words about camera settings: